na-o-ys/shogi-camera/README.md

 ## To execute on a GPU container

-Docker host requirements. (fit for AWS p2 instance)
+fits for AWS p2 instance

 - GPU (NVIDIA Tesla K80)
 - CUDA Toolkit / CUDA Driver